kiranpoojary/dsa-practice/com/tuf/graph/README.md

 Level-order, or traversing layer by layer.
 Visit a node, then visit **all** of its children before moving on to grandchildren.
 You can start BFS in a graph at any node you want.
 This node that you choose to start at is sometimes called the * search key* .
 You can visit any adjacent nodes (children) in any order that you like.

 However, unlike trees, graphs may contain cycles, meaning a node may be connected to a node that was already visited.
-To avoid processing a node more than once, you can use a boolean visited array.
+To avoid processing a node more than once, **you can use a boolean VISITED ARRAY**.

+# Connected Components

+Multiple disconneected sub graph called graph components

+A connected component is  a maximal connected subgraph of an undirected graph .
+Each vertex belongs to exactly one connected component, as does each edge.
+A graph is connected if and only if it has exactly one connected component.
+The strong components are the maximal strongly connected subgraphs of a directed graph.